Microsoft Licensing

 • Enterprise plans (E-series) serve information workers with full productivity suites, while Frontline plans (F-series) target field or customer-facing staff with lighter tools.

-• Mix-and-match licensing allows you to assign plans to different user groups to optimize value.
+• Mix-and-match licensing enables you to assign plans to various user groups, optimizing value.

 • Independent licensing advisors (not just vendors) should be consulted to navigate complexities, optimize costs, and ensure compliance.